irqlevel/scaleapp/README.md

 - db1,...,dbK - hosts with PostgresSQL server inside (one SQL server per host)
 - /|\ - network connections.
 - senginx connects to app servers, and each app server can connect to each db instance to search, store and load data.

+#### Dependencies:
+- bootstrap as client ui and css
+- angularjs as client-side logic
+- java as server backend
+- netty as web server
+- postgresql as db server
+- senginx for load-balancing
+- maven to resolve java dependecies
+- docker to run different types of hosts(see below) inside containers in one physical host.